AppliedMechanicsLab/ENGN0310/CourseNotes/Stress/Traction.md

-In component form the relation between stress and traction can be written as
+In component form, the relation between stress and traction can be written as

 $$
 \begin{align}
 \left[\boldsymbol{t}\right] &=